cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 - output parameters - used to pass the output from one task to another through a defined parameter
 - output to stdout - used to pass the stdout output of one task to another.

-There are many other workflow languages available, Argo is only one of them.
+## Getting the output

+When the workflow has finished, you will see the output in the [http file-server](https://cms-opendata-workshop.github.io/workshop2023-lesson-cloud/01-introduction/index.html#http-file-server) browser window.
+Please note that each download costs money so do not download big files repeatedly for this workshop hands-on exercise.

 ## Remarks

 This is an example workflow for demonstration purposes.
-To keep it simple, it does not include any error handling.
+To keep it simple, it does not include any error handling or extensive bookkeeping.
+It is, however, a typical processing task that we envisage CMS open data users to be interested in.

-Merging files with `hadd` may fail for a large number of files and better implementation would be needed.

-The workflows can be customized to fit a variety of needs.
-You should now be able to edit an Argo workflow yaml file to adapt it for your own purposes.
+We have implemented this example in Argo.
+There are many other workflow languages available, and Argo is only one of them.